The Indigenous Peoples Of Brazil Water Project

 Project Story

-Meeting with the Apurina women near Boca do Acre, she learned that they too are without immediate access to drinking water and have to walk long distances carrying water for their families and home.
+Meeting with the Apurina women near Boca do Acre in 2023, Co-Founder of the Planetary Healing Centre, Claudia Goncalves learned that they are without immediate access to drinking water and have to walk long distances carrying water for their families and home.
 Elders, mothers, and children have an endless task of carrying buckets of water every day while the men are working collecting Brazil Nuts.
+The Apurina community in Baixo Pauni is facing similar hardships.
+This community, comprised of 130 to 140 families, including children and elders, relies on an igarapé (a small stream) for drinking water, which is contaminated and causing illness.
 This project is in motion to provide wells to these two villages that are in desperate need of a sustainable source of clean water.

 Through the support of a $8,200.00 Purpose Earth grant, the Indigenous Peoples of Brazil Water Project will be able to move forward with the drilling of both wells with necessary funding for materials, tools and installation.